7 Day and 7 Nights

 He studied her for a moment as if weighing his words.
 When he folded his arms across his chest and then crossed his long legs at the ankles, Olivia shifted uncomfortably in her seat.
 As body language went, his was not promising.

 “I know you’re in a hurry, so I’ll spare you the gory details.
 The problem, as always, is the corporate office in Detroit.”
 He paused and shook his head in disgust.
 “Normally, I can handle the suits.
-But this time when I got out my whip and chair, they refused to back off.”
+But this time when I turned on my Prince Charming act and reiterated the benefits of live and local radio they refused to back off.”

-Olivia stood and walked to the window, where she stared down at the lunchtime traffic inching along Peachtree Street.
-T.J. joined her there, and for a long moment they stood side by side watching the antlike activity seven stories below.
+Looking away, Olivia stood and walked to the window, where she stared down at the lunchtime traffic inching along Peachtree Street.
+T.J. joined her there, and for a long moment they stood side by side watching the ant-like activity seven stories below.
 “Liv Live’s not in jeopardy, is it?”

 T.J. ran a hand over the dome of his head and sighed.
 “I’m afraid I’m going to have to take a hard look at it.”